 Kawasaki engine 725

-AMW engine
+AMW engine 800

-• Rotax 493 & 494 engine
+• Rotax 493 & 494 engine 800

-Rotax 593 engine 850
+Rotax 593 engine

 600 cc motorcycle engine

-• Wheelbase of 73" or less with 440 engine 25
+• Wheelbase of 73" or less with 440 engine

-- 2010 SCCAR NATIONAL SOLOR RULES
+260 - 2020 SCCA® NATIONAL SOLO® RULES

 - 5. Rotax 493- & 494-powered cars are permitted to use 34 mm or 38 mm Mikuni round-slide carburetors.
 AMW powered cars may use either the 38 mm AMW carburetors or update to the 38 mm Mikuni round-slide carburetors.
 In order to accommodate the use of the approved Mikuni VM 38mm sidedraft carburetors on the AMW engine, the use of the AMW intake manifold (part #2736-00) is permitted as are the AMW rubber attachment boots, gaskets, and/or hardware required for the use of this manifold.
 Competitors using the Rotax 494 RAVE engine are required to use the 494 non-RAVE rotary valve (Rotax part #924509 or 924508, Ski Doo prefix 420, 147 degree designation that opens @ 135° BTDC and closes @ 64° ATDC) in their engine.
 RAVE valves shall be blocked in the "full open" position or left as delivered.
 No other alterations are permitted.
 494 RAVE and non-RAVE parts may not be interchanged between the two engines unless specifically noted. - 6.
 Competitors utilizing the Rotax 493 engine may leave the manufacturer's specified intake balance tubes in place or, at their option, completely remove the tubes and make the alterations required to plug the remaining holes.
 No unnecessary alterations are permitted if the competitor chooses to remove the tubes.
 The Rotax 493 engine is limited to a Y-pipe exhaust manifold and single expansion chamber as are the Rotax 494 and AMW engines. - 7.
 F5 cars may utilize the Rotax 593 engine (1999 and up; bore: 76 mm, stroke: 65.8 mm) using 38 mm Mikuni roundslide carburetors as an alternate 2-cylinder, 2-cycle, liquid-cooled engine in FM.
 Such engines must use inlet tract restrictors (Cometic gasket #MA0242S-P1020A), one in each tract immediately after the carburetor.
 Use of the 2003 and up "HO," "SDI," "RS," and "E-TEC" 593 variants is not permitted. - 8.
+External carburetor jetting devices may be used (such as Mikuni Power Jet, Thunder Dial-a-jet, Thunder IntelaJet, Thunder Power-Jet).
+They must be plumbed to the float bowl for the carburetor for which they are installed.
+Remote float bowls are not allowed. - 9.
 All F440 & F500 engines may use any water thermostat.
 It may be modified or completely removed as necessary to aid water cooling.
 The water bypass may be blocked and alternate water cooling plumbing may be used.
-Electric water pumps may be used. - 9.
-F440 & F500 cars in FM are not required in Solo® to have the sidepods now mandated by Club Racing if they were manufactured prior to 1984 in which that requirement was added to the GCR.
+Electric water pumps may be used. - 10.F440 & F500 cars in FM are not required in Solo® to have the sidepods now mandated by Club Racing if they were manufactured prior to 1984 in which that requirement was added to the GCR.
 Sidepods may not be removed from a car which was originally manufactured with them.
-The measurements for the height, the maximum width (bodywork), and the distance from the tires to the sidepods as specified in the GCR, Bodywork D.9.C, shall have an allowance from the GCR of ± 1 " (± 25.4 mm).
-It is the intent of this allowance to maintain the ability of the sidepod(s) to continue to hold such items as fuel tanks, battery, and radiator(s), but not to allow sidepods to be used for ground effects to achieve aerodynamic downforce on the vehicle.
+The measurements for the height, the maximum width (bodywork), and the distance from the tires to the sidepods as specified in the GCR, Bodywork D.9.C, shall have an allowance from the